Daniel-Lachner-Piza/elpi_public/Readme.md

 1. Download elpi_public folder
 2. Run the elpi.exe
-3. Chech Display settings, Zoom should be set to 100%, (not more!), otherwise the wiindows will not scale correctly
+3. Check Display settings, Zoom should be set to 100%, (not more!), otherwise the windows will not scale correctly

 ### 2. Load EEG Data